best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 4. One hot encoder for `specialservicetypecategory`, `originofcall`and `propertycategory`
 5. Vector assembler to generate a single `features` column that contains a vector of features
 6. Logistic regression model

+We will define each of these steps first to assemble the pipeline:

 ````{tabs}
 ```{code-tab} py